-Other great activities during the summer include paddleboarding, mountain biking, hiking, and kayaking, giving you the chance to cover a lot of coastline and ground.
-You can expect temperatures around 70-76 °F (21-24 °C) with water temperatures around 76 °F (24 °C)—pleasant enough to swim and enjoy the marine life.
+Other great activities during the summer include paddleboarding, mountain biking, hiking, and kayaking, giving you a chance to cover a lot of coastline and ground.
+You can expect temperatures around 70-76°F (21-24°C) with water temperatures around 76°F (24°C)—pleasant enough to swim and enjoy the marine life.
 The dry season on the Galápagos Islands starts in June, although it is also the beginning of the Garúa season, which means less water clarity and cloudier skies, with some mist during the day.

 The summer is the busiest time across the islands, and it is wise to book your trip well in advance.
-There is a higher demand for boat tours, so make sure to book these well beforehand as well.
-Birdwatching is one of the summer's highlights with friendly blue-footed boobies doing their rituals.
+There is a higher demand for boat tours, so book these well beforehand.
+Bird-watching is one of the summer's highlights, with friendly blue-footed boobies doing their rituals.

 The lava lizards begin their courtship in July, and you can see them in abundance on all islands except for Genovesa, Darwin, and Wolf Island.
-Santa Cruz Island will let you witness a large number of giant tortoises, while baby sea lions will charm you on San Cristobal Island.
+Isla Santa Cruz will let you witness a large number of giant tortoises, while baby sea lions will charm you on Isla San Cristobal.

 Fall (September through November) - Fur Seal and Sea Lion Season